 Absolutely, they should.
 And many do.

-There are techniques that make brute-force attacks significantly harder … and yet, many use techniques which are easier than the example above.
+There are techniques that make brute-force attacks significantly harder, yet many use techniques that are easier than the example above.

 To be safe, you have to act like they’re all at risk.